intellifi-nl/webapi-doc/security.md

 ## Default credentials
 Every new Brain installation automatically creates one user with administrator privileges and one API key.
 The user credentials are supplied by Intellifi after purchasing a Brain license.
 The API key can then be viewed by logging in and navigating to `/api/keys`.

+## Certificate installation
+This section is for customers who deploy a Brain on a domain name not managed by Intellifi and want to enable TLS security using a certificate for this domain.

+1. Make sure your certificate:
+    * Is valid for the domain name your Brain uses.
+    * Is signed by a trusted authority.
+    * Is exported to a `.key` and `.crt` file pair.
+The crt-file should contain all necessary information, including intermediate CA certificates if applicable.
+2. Log into the server with an SFTP client.
+Create the directory `/tmp/cert` if it does not exist.
+Upload the `.key` and `.crt` file to this directory.
+3. Log into the server with an SSH client.
+Execute the command `sudo httpstool`, select the *install* option and enter your domain name.

+If you ever have to disable TLS again for some reason, repeat step 3 with the *uninstall* option.